 Artificial intelligence(AI) isn’t a tool of the future—it’s a present-day need.
 In a time when technology is getting smarter by the day, it’s imperative that law enforcement agencies (LEAs) have the opportunity to access technology that can help them perform their duties more efficiently and more accurately.

 When using the proper tools, we see that AI makes an invaluable assistant to productivity.
 It can reserve man-hours, optimize workflows, and allocate more resources toward human-centric tasks that cannot be automated.

 As a part of Veritone’s commitment to helping law enforcement agencies improve workflows and increase transparency and trust with the communities they serve, we’ve developed a series on how AI can help relieve existing pain points and improve day-to-day functionalities.

 How is law enforcement using AI?

-It may sound like something reserved for big tech companies, but AI can be used in a wide range of functional tools that law enforcement agencies can leverage for improving efficiency and accuracy.
+It may sound like something reserved for big tech companies, but AI can be used in a wide range of functional tools that law enforcement agencies can leverage to improve efficiency and accuracy.
 While AI doesn’t (and most likely never will) have the power to replace human abilities, what it can do is automate tedious, time-consuming tasks and prepare data for human review, insight, and interaction.

 In a nutshell: the right AI-infused tools can help law enforcement agencies maximize productivity and help them perform tasks at scale so they can dedicate more attention and resources to human-centric tasks.